mitre-attack/attack-navigator/USAGE.md

 assign techniques scores inside of a predetermined range, such as 0-1 or 0-100.
 Set the "high value" and "low value" inputs in the <a href="#scoring-gradient">scoring gradient setup interface</a> to this range to make sure that the color for the score is properly mapped to the gradient.
-Techniques that are unscored are not assigned a color based on the gradient - they are displayed with a white background in the matrix.
+Techniques that are unscored are not assigned a color based on the gradient - they are displayed with an uncolored background in the matrix.

 ## ![Adding Comments to Techniques](nav-app/src/assets/icons/ic_insert_comment_black_24px.svg)Adding Comments to Techniques